 Accordingly any necessary changes to mitigation procedures will be instituted should monitoring results indicate there is a need.
 Throughout the field season, progressive analysis of data will be performed wherever possible.
 At the conclusion of the monitoring season, all data will be analyzed in preparation of reporting.
-Prior to the annual workshop, the annual monitoring report will be produced and distributed to communities.
-The report will summarize monitoring results for the previous season and make comparisons to previous years.
+The annual monitoring report will be produced and distributed to communities to provide feedback.
+The annual WEMP report will summarize monitoring results for the previous season and make comparisons to previous years.
 It will briefly describe methods and related objectives.
 A discussion and interpretation of results will be presented.
 The report will use plain English and make effective use of graphics and photographs.